Guide for Authors

 Articles published in VRIH includes:

 - Research papers: Scientific analysis and comprehensive research and elaboration of phenomena (or problems) in the research domain on the premise that researchers have a sufficient grasp of the academic, innovative, and scientific aspects of the field and on the foundation of scientific experiments (or trials) will be accepted for submission.
-In-depth research, summary and innovative results, and conclusions regarding these phenomena need to be included in such papers, which should not exceed 15 pages in length.
+In-depth research, summary and innovative results, and conclusions regarding these phenomena need to be included in such papers

 - Rapid communications: Rapid communications papers report on the final or interim results of the cutting-edge, latest, unique, or significant scientific research topics in the field of virtual reality and smart devices.
 Papers should not exceed four pages, and priority will be given for publications.